sathwik13198/ISRO_APP/README.md

 - Select a device from the list
 - Type a message and send
 - Messages are delivered via MQTT

+#### Voice Calling
+- **Initiate Call**: Tap the call icon (📞) next to a device in the chat interface
+- **Incoming Call**: When receiving a call, an alert dialog appears with Accept/Reject options
+- **Call Interface**: Once call is accepted, a full-screen call interface appears showing:
+  - Peer device ID
+  - Call status ("Call in progress...")
+  - End call button
+- **Call Rejection**: If a call is rejected, a toast notification appears
+- **Voice Communication**: Uses IAX protocol via Asterisk server for audio transmission
+- **Audio**: Automatically routes to earpiece/speaker based on device settings

 #### File Attachments
 - Tap the attachment icon (📎) in chat input to select a file